lsampaioweb/ansible-scripts-and-tips/README.md

 # Ansible Scripts and Tips
-Repository with script, tips, presentations (*.pptx) and exercises about Ansible.
+Repository with scripts, tips, presentations (*.pptx) and exercises about Ansible.

 # Links: